swiftlang/swift-evolution/proposals/optional-iteration.md

 }
 ```

 Using an optional pattern is especially convenient to selectively iterate over a sequence of optional values.
-Furthermore, optional patters are allowed to omit identifiers: you can match against `.some` without binding the unwrapped value to an identifier:
+Furthermore, optional patterns are allowed to omit identifiers: you can match against `.some` without binding the unwrapped value to an identifier:

 ```swift
 let optionalInt: Int? = 0